-See our full selection of women’s cowboy boots to find the pair that reflects your style and personality.
+See our full selection of women’s cowboy boots to find the pair that reflects your western style and personality.

 Don’t be a afraid to let the groomsmen have a little bit of fun with their western look.
 Try these bolo ties or a western leather vest for a more traditional western look, or these fun western ties for a more playful outfit.
-If your wedding is more casual, the groomsmen can also simply wear jeans and a blazer.
+If your western wedding is more casual, the groomsmen can also simply wear jeans and a blazer.
 But we all know the decision is ultimately up to the bride.

-The entire theme of a revolves around the invitation.
+The entire theme of a western wedding revolves around the invitation.
 Your invitation is a great way for guests to get a taste of what the wedding will be like.
 Some popular invitation themes for a western style wedding include:

 Also consider the font selection for the invitations.
 Stay away from serif fonts with a high contrast in weight variation.
 Instead, choose more romantic script fonts, playful sans serifs, and serif fonts with little contrast in weight variation.